ianhomer/odin/README.md

 # Background

-Maintains ingested environmental state and streams live patterns that can be experienced by our human senses.
+The general goal for the Odin system is to react to any ingested environmental state and will generate live streams that can be experienced by our human senses.

-The first milestone of this software will focus on driving live music performance via MIDI.
+The first milestone of this system will focus on driving live music performance via MIDI.
 Out of this specific use case will emerge an abstract concept to drive other outputs and consume other inputs.

 # Build